upstream-se/guidebook-draft/docs/index.md

 The guidebook is organized in four main parts:

 - **[Motivation](./motivation/)**
-  Explains the problem space and rationale for a distinct upstream discipline.
+  Introduces the problem space and structural rationale for Upstream Software Engineering.

 - **[Foundations](./foundations/)**
   Defines the discipline, its formal definitions, metamodel, and valid transformation patterns.